BIRTHING the P2P Society

 BIRTHING the P2P Society is a multi-stage action research program aimed at researching and creating enabling conditions for the emergence of a peer-to-peer economy at scale, setting in motion a virtuous circle of social, cultural, and ecological transformations.
 Drawing on the findings previous research, BIRTHING explores the potential and challenges of the church as a mediating institutional partner to facilitate the creation of such favorable conditions for a P2P breakthrough in the general technological context of the “digital revolution”.

-Peer-to-peer (P2P) as a socioeconomic paradigm refers to a decentralized model of organization, production, and value exchange based on the direct collaboration of individuals or groups, without reliance on centralized authorities or traditional market mechanisms.
+Peer-to-peer (P2P) refers to distributed models of organization, production, and value exchange based on the direct collaboration of individuals or groups, without reliance on centralized authorities or traditional market mechanisms.
 Real-world examples of P2P production include Open-source software (e.g., Linux, Wikipedia), distributed manufacturing (e.g., makerspaces, FabLabs), cooperative platforms (e.g., platform cooperativism), and blockchain-based governance and currencies.

 Cosmolocalism: A Commons-Based Alternative

-Among these models, “cosmolocalism” emerges as a noteworthy concept (Schismenos et al., 2019; Kostakis et al., 2023).
+Among these models, “cosmolocalism” emerges as a noteworthy concept (Irwin, 2015; Kossoff, 2019; Schismenos et al., 2019; Kostakis et al., 2023).
 Demonstrated in experimental settings across makerspaces worldwide, cosmolocalism transcends the label of mere fringe experiments sanctioned by the system.
 Instead, these spaces manifest as windows of opportunity, beckoning a new politics of potentiality towards post-growth.

 The Church as a Strategic Ally

-The BIRTHING the P2P Society program explores how the Catholic Church and the broader ecumenical sphere could become institutional allies in advancing cosmolocalism.
+The BIRTHING the P2P Society program explores how the Catholic Church and the broader ecumenical sphere could become institutional allies in advancing cosmolocalism (Beling, 2023; Beling & Kostakis, 2024).
 With its global reach, moral authority, and underutilized infrastructure, the Church is uniquely positioned to:

 Toward a prosperous post-growth Future